A fan mission loader for Thief Gold, Thief II: The Metal Age, and Thief: Deadly Shadows

 Use a fixed-width font when displaying plain textSome readmes may look better when displayed in a fixed-width font.
 This option only applies to plain text readme files; other file types will use their own fonts.
 This behavior matches DarkLoader.

-English.inifile is included in that folder as an example, and other language files may be present if translators have provided them and asked for them to be included.
+English.inifile is included in that folder as an example, and other language files are available for separate download.
 Language files use a simple

 iniformat, and must be saved with UTF8 encoding in order to guarantee correct display of text.